y8selima/ServMon/README.md

 # ServMon

-simple service availability monitoring tool using port check that helps you track and monitor the health of your services.
+simple service availability monitoring tool using port check that helps you track and monitor the health of your services and shows the unavailable services automatically in the top.

 ## 🚀 Features